deltachat/deltachat-pages/nl/help.md

 A profile is **a name, a picture** and some additional information for encrypting messages.
-A profile lives on your device(s) only and uses a chatmail or a classic e-mail server to transport messages.
+A profile lives on your device(s) only and uses the server only to relay messages.

 On first installation of Delta Chat a first profile is created.

 Later, you can tap your profile image in the upper left corner to **Add Profiles** or to **Switch Profiles**.

-You may want to use separate profiles for political, family or work related activities, or e. g. for a dedicated "spam-profile" with which you register at websites and platforms that tend to cause unsolicited messages ("spam") sooner or later.
+You may want to use separate profiles for political, family or work related activities.

 You may also wish to learn [how to use the same profile on multiple devices](#multiclient).